Emory Upton: Army reform

-Upton is considered one of the most influential young reformers of the United States Army in the 19th century, arguably in U.S. history.
+Upton is considered one of the most influential young reformers of the United States Army in the 19th century, and arguably in U.S. history.
 He has been called the U.S. Army's counterpart to United States Navy reformer and strategist Alfred Thayer Mahan.
 Although his books on tactics and on Asian and European armies were considered influential, his greatest impact was a work he called The Military Policy of the United States from 1775.
-He worked for years on the paper, but it was incomplete at the time of his death in 1881.
+He worked for years on the paper, and it was still incomplete at the time of his death in 1881.

-Military Policy was a controversial work in which Upton outlined U.S. military history and argued that the armed forces were imprudent and weak and "that all the defects of the American military system rested upon a fundamental, underlying flaw, excessive civilian control of the military."
+Military Policy was a controversial work in which Upton outlined U.S. military history, arguing that the country’s armed forces were imprudent and weak and "that all the defects of the American military system rested upon a fundamental, underlying flaw, excessive civilian control of the military."
 He denigrated the influence of the Secretary of War and promoted the idea that all military decisions in the field should be made by professional officers, although the president should retain the role of commander-in-chief.
 He argued for a strong, standing regular army that would be supplemented by volunteers or conscripts in time of war, a general staff system based on the Prussian model, examinations to determine promotions, compulsory retirement of officers who reach a certain age, advanced military education, and combat maneuvering by groups of four three-battalion infantry regiments.
 Upton's work had a profound influence on discussions of military and civilian strategy for years.
 All of Upton's proposed reforms would be implemented in the 1890s and early 1900s and laid the foundation for the high level of efficiency the U.S. Army demonstrated in World War I.

-After Upton's death, Henry A. DuPont, Upton's West Point classmate and a close friend, acquired a copy of the uncompleted manuscript.
+After Upton's death, Henry A. du Pont, Upton's West Point classmate and a close friend, acquired a copy of the uncompleted manuscript.
 It circulated widely throughout the Army's officer corps and helped to foment much discussion.
 After the Spanish–American War, Secretary of War Elihu Root read the manuscript and ordered that the War Department publish it under the title The Military Policy of the United States.
 Many of the Army's so-called Root Reforms of the early twentieth century were inspired by Upton and his works.